gsi-upm/Sefarad/docs/widgets.rst

 Web Components library
 ~~~~~~~~~~~~~~~~~~~~~~

-In Sefarad we have prebuilt Web Components in ``./bower_components`` folder.
-Here we can find a collection of elements made by the Polymer team, and others made by GSI-UPM team.
+In Sefarad we have prebuilt Web Components in https://lab.cluster.gsi.dit.upm.es/sefarad/ website.
+Here we can find a collection of elements made by the  GSI-UPM team.

 There is also an Online Web Components library `here <https://www.webcomponents.org/>`_.